finik/AuzzlePuzzle/README.md

 After further inspection, however, it becomes clear, that the things are not as bad as they seem.
 There are actually 8 unique solid pieces, each piece containing 3 magnets.
 These are the actual pieces that needs to be matched to each other, and the horizontal rotation of the inner pieces is performed by increments of 90 degrees each time.
 The placement of the magnets within each piece is unique, we can actually represent it as a binary bit, 1 if the magnets '+' is pointing towards the center, and 0 if it points towards the outer edge.
 And 3 bits is the exact number required to encode 8 unique pieces: 0=000, 1=001, 2=010, 3=011, 4=100, 5=101, 6=110, 7=111.

-Therefore, each piece has only one and only one matching piece which will result in all 3 pairs of magents pulling towards the middle.
+Therefore, each piece has one and only one matching piece which results in all 3 pairs of magents pulling towards the middle.

 ![Magnets](magnets.jpg)